All Episodes

 So the Supreme Court is being asked to overturn that on the basis the people of California acted and voted unconstitutionally.

-And if they do that, see what you what you can't say is that if left up to a vote of the people, it won't become law.
+And if they do that, so what you can't say is that if left up to a vote of the people, it won't become law.

 But you can't say that.